2008 Ahmedabad bombings: Criticism

 In criticizing the central government Ajai Sahni, executive director of the Institute for Conflict Management said "India's police to population ratio is one of the lowest in the world, barring the poorer African countries.
 There is a high deficit of personnel in intelligence gathering.
 The IB has barely 3,500 field officers.
 We need to address these shortcomings."

-Security expert Prakash Singh added "they (terrorists) have no fear of being detected, arrested or prosecuted."

-PR Chari, a research professor at the Institute for Peace and Conflict Studies, said "the blasts were a demonstration of their (terrorists) capabilities and a terse reminder of the state's helplessness."
+P R Chari, a research professor at the Institute for Peace and Conflict Studies, said "the blasts were a demonstration of their (terrorists) capabilities and a terse reminder of the state's helplessness."

 BJP president Rajnath Singh also blamed the UPA government for its "soft approach" to terrorism that has allowed terrorists to grow bolder.
 He also took the government to task for repealing POTA and for "sleeping over the anti-terror laws like GUJCOCA (an anti-terror law adopted by the Gujarat Assembly)".
 Gujarat Congress chief Siddharth Patel said: "'The Gujarat government has failed miserably on the law and order front."
 Adding that the terror attack pointed to the "total failure' of the state's intelligence machinery."

 Sushma Swaraj, a senior leader of the BJP, at a press conference in Delhi, claimed the ruling UPA government had a conspiratorial hand in the blasts to divert attention from the allegations of bribery as well as to gain Muslim votes.
-Times of India called her comments as "scandalous" and "outrageous remarks".
+The Times of India called her comments "scandalous" and "outrageous remarks".
 The Congress party's spokesman, Shakeel Ahmed said that Sushma Swaraj should be "tried for treason" and her comments have "given a clean chit to terrorists and anti-national, disruptive forces both within and outside India".
 Later on 31 July 2008, BJP's spokesperson, Prakash Javdekar, clarified that the allegation of conspiracy made by Sushma Swaraj was her personal view and to the contrary the party viewed the attacks not as a conspiracy of the Congress party but as "an attack on the nation".
 Although Sushma Swaraj's comments were critically commented by some media and her own party, T. K. Arun, a columnist of The Economic Times suggested that investigations should also look into her point that some of the blasts occurred in Muslim locals of Ahmedabad and "that a large share of those getting slaughtered by the terrorists are Muslims".

-The US national to whom the suspicious e-mail was traced escaped from India even after a lookout notice was issued.